vladkol/crm-data-agent/README.md

 `GOOGLE_CLOUD_LOCATION` - [REQUIRED] Google Cloud Region to use with Vertex AI (and Cloud Run if deployed).

 `AI_STORAGE_BUCKET` - [REQUIRED] Cloud Storage Bucket for ADK Asset Service and for staging Vertex AI assets.
+Please create one.

 `BQ_LOCATION` - [REQUIRED] BigQuery location of the Salesforce datasets.

 `SFDC_BQ_DATASET` - [REQUIRED] Name of the Salesforce dataset (in project *SFDC_DATA_PROJECT_ID*).

+`FIREBASE_SESSION_DATABASE` - [REQUIRED] Name of a Firebase database.
+Please create one.
+ADK will store its session data here.

 `BQ_PROJECT_ID` - *[OPTIONAL]* Project Id of a Google Cloud Project that will be used for running BigQuery query jobs.
 If not defined, `GOOGLE_CLOUD_PROJECT` value will be used.